Kalaw to Inle Lake Trek: Your Trekking Kalaw Guide

 You can book your trek directly with a trekking agency once you get into the town of Kalaw.
-Or, if you are nervous on getting the days you want, reach out to the trekking agency and book ahead of time.
-You can each them via email or give them a call to book the days you want.
+Or, if you are nervous on getting the days you want, reach out to the trekking agency and book ahead of time via phone or email.

-You should do this a few days a head of time to ensure you lock in the dates you need.
+You should make a reservation a few days a head of time to ensure you lock in the dates you need.

 For this post, we are talking about the 2 night / 3 day trek as that is what we did 🙂

-Give or take, you can anticipate to hike about 13 miles (21kms) on the first day, 14 miles (23 kms) on the second day and about 10 miles (17 kms) on the third day.
+Give or take, you can anticipate to hike on average about 14 miles (22kms) on the first day, 14 miles (23 kms) on the second day and about 10 miles (16 kms) on the third day.

 The cost per person is $55 USD total making it average out at about $18 USD a day.

 Please note, that the price could go up or down depending on how many people are in your group.
 For us, we saved about $5 per person (normal price is $60) for our group of 4.

 The $55 a person covers the following in the trekking price: